Sarisa (moth)

 Sarisa is a monotypic moth genus in the family Geometridae and was first described by David Stephen Fletcher in 1979.
 The genus contains only one species, Sarisa muriferata, the hook-tip fern looper, which is endemic to New Zealand and surrounding islands.
 This species was described by Francis Walker in 1862.
 It is widespread in the North and South Islands, and has been recorded from Stewart Island, Big South Cape Island, the Chatham Islands and the Auckland Islands.

 Taxonomy

 The genus Sarisa was first described by Fletcher in 1979.
 Sarisa is a replacement name for the genus Gargaphia, Walker 1863 which was preoccupied by Gargaphia, Stål, 1862.
 The only species in this genus, S. muriferata, was originally described by Francis Walker in 1863 and named Gargaphia muriferata.
 The female holotype is held at the Natural History Museum, London.

 Description

-Full-grown larvae are approximately 30 mm long, are thin and coloured a reddish brown with an interrupted black dorsal line containing five oblong yellowish-brown spots.
+Full-grown larvae are approximately 30 mm long.

 Adults have functional mouthparts and are attracted to nectar sources.